groboclown/petronia/The_Great_V3.md

         print "Invalid"
     ```
     Probably would have two parts - a file-based one (for extensions) and one for in-memory signatures (for events).
-* configuration from a file.
-Need standards for configuration events (generic format?).
-Need INI file reader and writer.
-Configuration usage also needs to be standardized.
-External storage backed configuration requires a specific configuration object that is generic.
-This kind of configuration is more akin to "persistent state", which would allow for saving off session information.
-* create the "validation" extension.
-It defines state, and allows changes to the state which is hooked up to a listener that will change the global validation state.
-* module helpers (`ext_help` for now).
-Things like:
-    * event listener thread safety.
-With event listeners running in any number of threads, developers must take care to make sure their code is thread safe.
-Some simple helpers can make life so much easier.
-    * event chaining with promise-like API. **Implemented, needs tests.**
-    * shutdown handling.
-Include shutdown in the listeners.
-* Document extension patterns.
-* add proper zip support in the extension module loader.
-    * add PGP and checksum to zip loader.
-* Add the external execution w/ event bus code.
-    * The local end that launches the process and marshals state across the wire must keep track of which events are listened to by the process.
-This acts for two purposes - one, that only the necessary events are passed across the wire, and two, if the process dies, then the launcher can deregister those event listeners correctly.
-* Extension security enhancements:
-    * API extensions:
-        * Cannot listen to events.
-        * Can only trigger the "register event" event.
-        * Each registered event must be declared as either public (anyone can trigger it) or private (only implementations of the API can trigger it).
-    * Implementation extensions:
-        * Can only listen to events declared by dependent API extensions.
-        * Can only trigger public events declared by dependent API extensions, and private event declared by the API extension it implements.
-        * Cannot register any event.
-        * Enforce only one implementation of an API loaded at a time.
-    * Stand-alone extensions:
-        * Can only listen to events declared by dependent API extensions.
-        * Can only trigger public events declared by dependent API extensions.
-        * Cannot register any event.
-* Windows platform:
-    * Add enhancement config.
-        * State of pass-through win key.

-## Tech Debt

-Early development that caused rethinking of how things are done, but that code needs to be revisited to do over again.

-* default.extension:
-    * loading needs better error handling.
-* default.state:
-    * use new coding patterns.
-* default.configuration.file:
-    * needs correct locale usage for messages.
-* Unit tests everywhere.

-# Platform Implementation Notes

-The X side will probably use a combination of:

-* *(xcb)[https://xcb.freedesktop.org/]* - basic UI interaction and management.
-* *(pango)[https://pango.gnome.org/]* - BiDi text rendering.
-* *(cairo)[https://www.cairographics.org/]* - graphics rendering, for SVG and drawing Pango glyphs.